;

 Cauliflower is a very versatile vegetable and has been known to work well for a lower carbohydrate, low potassium potato substitute.

-A 1/2 cup of boiled cauliflower has just 88 milligrams of potassium, but still gives you another gram of fiber.
+A 1/2 cup of boiled cauliflower has just 88 milligrams of potassium.
+Yet, cauliflower still gives you one gram of fiber.

 Serving Size: 1/2 cup boiled